WomenPlusPlus/deploy-impact-21-kona-b/README.md

 The end points in the API able to modify the database can be found [here](link Dieter table).

-In a future, we suggest having an admin portal to access the SQL database.
+In the future, we suggest having an admin portal to access the SQL database.
 In the admin portal an authentication system should be included to validate who is the user managing the database information.
 A tool that generates access tokens for API authorization scenarios that limit the access to the database is OAuth.
 Find more information [here](https://auth0.com/docs/get-started).

 This same logic could be applied to the organisation information in our database by providing editing access to each NGO.
 The organisations can submit their data through the "organisation application form" and the data will be sent to the database portal at the same time as it will send an alert to the Dots team by Email or other notification system.
 The Dots team should have the capacity to accept or discard the submitted organisation information.
 In case the information is not approved, Dots should be able to answer the notification mail to the NGO and get back to the organisation.
 The organisation should be provided with an access to edit or delete its information.